Wyoming, Ohio: History

 Among the earliest European-American settlers in what is now Wyoming was the Pendery family, who arrived in 1805.
 Wyoming was named after Wyoming County, Pennsylvania, where some settlers had come from.
 Robert Reily is considered the "Father of Wyoming" with men and women gathering at his home one week prior to the start of the Civil War in 1861, naming the village Wyoming—a Lenape term meaning "large plains."
 In 1874, Wyoming officially became a village with 600 residents, and in 1951, the village incorporated as a city of over 5,000 persons, implementing the council–manager form of government.

 Good transportation is an integral part of Wyoming's history and the leading reason for its prosperity.
 The city lies near the old pre-statehood road associated with Anthony Wayne that connected Cincinnati with locations farther north, such as Fort Hamilton and Fallen Timbers.
-Curves in the road were cut off in 1806, forming Springfield Pike through central Wyoming, later a toll road established by farmers Burns, Riddle, and Pendery of the Hamilton, Springfield, and Carthage Turnpike Company.
+A "New Road" was established in 1806 as a shortcut along a section line in Springfield Township, forming Springfield Pike through central Wyoming, later a toll road established by farmers Burns, Riddle, and Pendery of the Hamilton, Springfield, and Carthage Turnpike Company.

 In 1828, another mode of transportation became significant in the Miami and Erie Canal, built a short distance to the east.
-Railroads reached the city in 1851 with the construction of the Cincinnati, Hamilton, and Dayton Railroad forming the border between Lockland and Wyoming.
+Railroads reached the city in 1851 with the construction of the Cincinnati, Hamilton, and Dayton Railroad later forming the border between Lockland and Wyoming.
 With wide adoption of automobiles in the early 20th century, the Wright Highway and Mill Creek Expressway eventually became Interstate 75 (I-75) by the mid-20th century to present, which primarily runs through the Ohio Department of Transportation right-of-way; originally the Miami and Erie Canal and its locks east of Wyoming.

 Because of Wyoming's proximity to the thriving 19th century industry in Lockland, its easy transportation to the booming city of Cincinnati during the Gilded Age, and its pleasant scenery, many wealthy industrialists purchased local farms and built grand country houses.
 Over multiple generations, early farms subdivided and additional areas were annexed into the city, forming a primarily residential, pedestrian-scale bedroom community with emphasis on its educational and community-oriented values, culture, and assets.
 Wyoming was the first community in the State of Ohio to implement a systematic laying of concrete sidewalks.